watermint/toolbox/docs/commands/dropbox-file-merge.md

 Merge paths (Irreversible operation)

+Merges contents from one folder into another, with options for dry-run and empty folder handling.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: